 are many bright spots of horns brought together with slowly drawn cello

-“…both under his own name and Univers Zero’s trademark
+notes to occasionally smooth things out. “…both under his own name and Univers Zero’s trademark

 sound, Daniel’s music remains virtually unmistakable and always